evidentlyai/evidently/docs/book/tests-and-reports/introduction.md

 ![](../.gitbook/assets/reports/overview_class_metric_example-min.png)

-The `DatasetCorrelationsMetric` will summarize the correlations between all columns in the dataset and show a heatmap.
+The `DatasetCorrelationsMetric` shows the correlations between all columns in the dataset on a heatmap.

 ![](../.gitbook/assets/reports/overview_correlation_metric_example-min.png)